DimaKav/dimakav.github.io/index.md

 ![](heatmap_gif_small.gif)

-I wanted to gain a better understanding of drug utilization rates in the U.S so I analyzed prescription rates in a large subset of medicaid drug data.
+I wanted to gain a better understanding of drug utilization rates in the U.S, so I analyzed prescription rates in a large subset of medicaid drug data.
 This project demonstrates various cleaning, exploration, and visualization techniques which I performed on all of the available drug utilization data from Medicaid.gov.
 [Blog.](https://link.medium.com/V3GE3LpFeU) [Code.](https://github.com/DimaKav/Data_storytelling_project/blob/master/Exploring_All_Medicaid_Data.ipynb)

 #### 2. k-means and PCA to Visualize Clusters in National Health Survey Data